ROI Maximization in Stochastic Online Decision-Making: Competing Against K policies ( )

-As described in the introduction, the \duration{} of a decision task is usually defined by a capped early-stopping rule ---e.g., drawing samples until $0$ falls outside of a confidence interval around the empirical average, or a maximum number of draws has been reached.
-More precisely, if $N$ tasks have to be performed, one could consider the natural policy class $\bcb{ (\durationrm_k, \accept) }_{k \in \{1,\l,K\}}$ given by
+As we mentioned in the introduction, in practice the \duration{} of a decision task is defined by a capped early-stopping rule ---e.g., drawing samples until $0$ falls outside of a confidence interval around the empirical average, or a maximum number of draws has been reached.
+More precisely, if $N$ tasks have to be performed, one could consider the natural policy class $\lcb{ (\durationrm_k, \accept) }_{k \in \{1,\l,K\}}$ given by